smourtgos/academic-website/content/authors/admin/_index.md

 ---
-bio: I am a Ph.D. candidate in Political Science at the University of Utah and a National Institute of Justice LEADS scholar.
-I study policing and criminal justice policy.
-I am particularly interested in public perceptions of police use-of-force and the criminal justice system, investigative techniques in sexual assault cases, and crime deterrence policy.
+bio: Scott M. Mourtgos is an incoming Assistant Professor in the Department of Criminology & Criminal Justice at the University of South Carolina and a National Institute of Justice LEADS scholar.
+His research focuses on policing and criminal justice policy, specifically public perceptions of police use-of-force and the criminal justice system, police personnel issues and policy, investigative techniques in sexual assault cases, and crime deterrence.
 education:
   courses:
-  - course: PhD Candidate in Political Science
+  - course: PhD Political Science
     institution: University of Utah
     year: 2024
   - course: MA in Forensic Psychology